DEATH AND THE THERAPIST

 • Clinicians seeking deeper comfort and skill in addressing death and grief in sessions.

 Kimberley has attended Order of the Good Death national events, local Death Cafés, suicide prevention conferences and workshops, grief group facilitation training, and a variety of unique and sometimes quirky death-focused events.
-She has presented the game as a way to get people talking at the Thinkery as well as Lifting the Lid Conference, and spoken about death on the podcast the Next Room, Funeral One, TalkDeath, and Seeing Death Clearly.
+She has presented the game as a way to get people talking at the Thinkery as well as Lifting the Lid Conference, and spoken about death on the podcasts the Next Room, Funeral One, TalkDeath, and Seeing Death Clearly.
 She offers workshops, lectures, and consultation about death, working with grief, and sitting with our mortality.

 January 9, 2026